Kamal Ahmed (singer)

 Kamal Ahmed (born 9 September 1965) is a Bangladeshi Rabindra Sangeet (also known as Tagore songs) singer.
-He is currently serving as the Deputy Director General (Program) at Bangladesh Betar.
+He was the Deputy Director General (Program) at Bangladesh Betar.

 Early life

 Ahmed was born in Pabna on 9 September 1965 to Kiam Uddin Biswas and Aziza Khatun.
 He has a son, Ahmed Rezwan Protik, and a daughter, Ahmed Rehnuma Prokriti.

 Education

-After passing HSC examinations from Pabna Edward College in 1982, Ahmed got an opportunity to study soil science in Dhaka University.
+After passing HSC examinations from Pabna Edward College in 1982, Ahmed got an opportunity to study Soil Science in Dhaka University.
 The chance to study at Dhaka was the turning point for him to be associated with Chhayanaut, a cultural organization committed to build up music talents, especially those of Tagore singers.
 There he came closure to veteran Tagore singers like Wahidul Haque, Sanjida Khatun, Ikhtiar Omar, Serajus Salekin and others.
 He received lessons on classical music as well from Ustad Phool Mohammad.
 In his student life at Dhaka University, he was one of the members of Board of Directors of the DUCSU Cultural Team.
 He represented the cultural troops of DUCSU to perform Tagore songs at Kolkata University and Kalyani University in India in the 1980s.
 He was elected "Cultural Secretary" of Hall Union and won as the champion of cultural week of Shahidullah Hall, Dhaka University.